NOTE: More recent intranet templates and examples

 Forms and Templates Center

-If there is one area each intranet should have, it's some place where staff can access samples and templates.
+If there is one area each intranet should have, it's a place where staff can access samples and templates.
 Samples are essential to knowledge management and retaining organizational knowledge.
 If more of your staff can find relevant samples, the less work they need to do from the scratch.

 Here are the other types sites which can be served using Forms & Templates Center type layout: